MTU Aero Engines: 2000s

 During 2000, DASA was merged with several other European companies to form the European Aeronautics and Defense Systems (EADS) multinational conglomerate, MTU was split off and remained a part of DaimlerChrysler.
 Three years later, MTU was sold to the private equity firm KKR.
 During 2005, KKR opted to sell all of its shares in the firm on the stock exchange.

 In 2002, the Europrop International (EPI) consortium was set up by four aero engine manufacturers, MTU, France's Safran Aircraft Engines, Rolls-Royce and Spain's Industria de Turbo Propulsores.
 EPI GmbH is tasked with designing, developing, marketing, manufacturing and providing support for the TP400-D6 turboprop engine to power the Airbus A400M Atlas, a military airlifter manufactured by Airbus Defence & Space.
 The TP400 is the most powerful turboprop in the world currently in production.

 2010s

+In 2010, the FAA and EASA grant MTU Maintenance Hannover to conduct MRO on the GE90-110B and -115B engines.
+For this program, MTU's first customers were Air New Zealand for its fleet of five 777-300ER, V Australia for its five 777-300ER’s, and Southern Air for its two 777 freighters.

 In 2019, MTU announced that Serbia would be a centre for aircraft engine repairs, after MTU Aero Engines signed a memorandum of understanding with Serbia's Economy Ministry; a new facility shall be established in the northern town of Stara Pazova, near to Belgrade.
-The company possesses numerous other locations around the globe, including Rocky Hill, Connecticut; Vancouver, British Columbia; Rzeszów, Poland; Zhu Hai, China and Dallas, Texas.
+The company possesses numerous other locations around the globe, including Rocky Hill, Connecticut; Delta, British Columbia; Rzeszów, Poland; Zhu Hai, China and Fort Worth, Texas.

 During December 2019, Safran and MTU announced an agreement to found a 50/50 joint venture to manage the development, production, and after-sales support activities of the new military aero engine intended to power the Future Combat Air System.